 - If you are a Muslim and have halal requirements, you can find halal butcheries and food stores in many suburbs.

 - Most suburbs have cafes, restaurants and takeaway (takeout food) outlets.

 New Zealanders get around by car, so the larger retailers tend to set up shop on cheaper land on the edge of town.
 They will either have their own store - sometimes a ‘mega store’ - or they will be part of a shopping centre, sitting alongside smaller specialty stores.
 Most New Zealand cities and towns have at least one shopping centre.

 Most retailers are open at least six days a week, from 9:00am to 5pm.
 Weekend hours are sometimes limited in smaller towns.

-You can also score excellent bargains and ‘retro’ finds at the charity shops, or ‘opshops’ you’ll find in most towns and cities.
+- You can also get excellent bargains and ‘retro’ finds at the charity shops or ‘opshops’ that you will find in most towns and cities.